Scroll to navigation

 If a “Dcc:” field is encountered and the sendmail/pipe mail transport method is not in use, its addresses will be used for delivery, and the “Dcc:” field will be removed from the message.
 The blind recipients will receive exactly the same message as the sighted recipients. *WARNING* Recipients listed in the “Dcc:” field receive no explicit indication that they have received a “blind copy”.
 This can cause blind recipients to inadvertently reply to all of the sighted recipients of the original message, revealing that they received a blind copy.
 On the other hand, since a normal reply to a message sent via a “Bcc:” field will generate a reply only to the sender of the original message, it takes extra effort in most mailers to reply to the included message, and so would usually only be done deliberately, rather than by accident.

-post rejects all messages that contain a “Dcc:” field if the sendmail/pipe mail transport method is used.
+post rejects any message that contains a “Dcc:” field if the sendmail/pipe mail transport method is used.

 The -alias aliasfile switch can be used to specify a file that post should read aliases from.
 More than one file can be specified, with each being preceded by -alias.
 In any event, the primary alias file is read first.